dermesser/libsocket/README.md

 ##USE

-libsocket is built for little programs whose author(s) are too lazy to build own algorithms and functions for socket (UNIX (coming soon) and Internet Domain (TCP/UDP)) communication.
+libsocket is built for little programs whose author(s) are too lazy to build own algorithms and functions for socket (UNIX and Internet Domain (TCP/UDP)) communication.

 As you should know as experienced C programmer, it's quite easy to use this library.